openhab/openhab-docs/installation/windows.md

 2. Issue the following two commands in your openHAB console:
     ```shell
     feature:install service-wrapper
-    wrapper:install --name "openHAB2" --display "openHAB2" --description "openHAB 2 Service"
+    wrapper:install --name "openHAB" --display "openHAB" --description "openHAB Service"
     ```

     ![Wrapper Install_Windows](images/Wrapper_Install_Windows.jpg)

 3. Shutdown the openHAB instance by typing `logout` in the currently running console.

-4. Update the newly created `C:\openHAB2\userdata\etc\openHAB2-wrapper.conf` to include all necessary parameters.
+4. Update the newly created `C:\openHAB\userdata\etc\openHAB-wrapper.conf` to include all necessary parameters.

-    - Copy all the config text from the below section and paste it in your `openHAB2-wrapper.conf`, replacing all existing content.
+    - Copy all the config text from the below section and paste it in your `openHAB-wrapper.conf`, replacing all existing content.
     - Adapt the first entry (`OPENHAB_HOME`) to match your openHAB installation directory.

     ```conf
     #*******************************************************
-    # openHAB2-wrapper.conf for Windows Service Installation
+    # openHAB-wrapper.conf for Windows Service Installation
     #*******************************************************

     # openHAB installation dir (Adapt this first setting to your system)
-    set.default.OPENHAB_HOME=C:\openHAB2
+    set.default.OPENHAB_HOME=C:\openHAB

     # Wrapper Properties
     set.default.OPENHAB_CONF=%OPENHAB_HOME%\conf